Vermont has the highest vaccination rate in the country. So why are cases surging?

-(ATLANTA) -- Vermont is one of the most vaccinated states in the country and has served as a model for its COVID-19 response throughout the pandemic.
-But now, the state is experiencing its worst COVID-19 surge yet, with several factors -- including its own success -- to blame, officials said.
+Vermont is one of the most vaccinated states in the country and has served as a model for its COVID-19 response throughout the pandemic.
+But now, the state is experiencing its worst COVID-19 surge yet, with several factors — including its own success — to blame, officials said.

 Vermont has seen a “significant” increase in COVID-19 cases in the past week, Mike Pieciak, commissioner of the state’s Department of Financial Regulation, said during a press briefing Tuesday.